jrayx/deep-journal/README.md

 # deep-journal
 Like to use LLMs, but don't want to give your chat data up to third parties?
 Use this.
 Everything runs on your machine and stores your chat data to a local SQLite database file (`journal.db`).
-Installable via a lightweight installer.

 Technologies:
 - LLM Model: deepseek-r1:1.5b (see Future section for more)